A Marketplace for AI-Generated Adult Content and Deepfakes: Data and methods

-Civitai pages can render in two modes depending on a user's browsing preferences: default and ``blur mature content'' (Figure~\ref{fig:fig1}).
+We automated browser sessions and saved the complete HTML for each bounty page using the Python Selenium package.\footnote{\href{https://selenium-python.readthedocs.io}{selenium-python.readthedocs.io}} Civitai pages can render in two modes depending on a user's browsing preferences: default and ``blur mature content'' (Figure~\ref{fig:fig1}).
 Both rendering modes expose complementary information useful to our analysis.
 In default mode, all images are visible and their URLs are included in the pages.
 When the ``blur mature content'' option is enabled, explicit images are blurred and their URLs are unavailable; instead, the page presents platform-provided explicitness ratings for each image, which may take labels such as ``R,'' ``X,'' or ``XXX'' (see Table~\ref{tab:nsfw-ratings} for all labels and their definitions; in rare cases, images are completely hidden with a warning about mature content).
 Therefore our data collection proceeds in two passes: a blurred pass to capture explicitness labels and all other bounty data (4,959 bounties), followed by an unblurred pass to capture image URLs (4,986 bounties).
 After both passes are complete, we retain only bounties for which we successfully collected both components.

 We run this pipeline over all publicly listed bounties available at the time of collection, yielding a total of 4{,}847 bounties spanning from October 15, 2023 to January 30, 2025.
 Of these bounties, 84.1\% were awarded, 14.4\% expired, and 1.5\% active at collection time.
 For each bounty, we extract the title, a description of the request posted by the supporter, timestamps (posting date and deadline), engagement metrics (counts of entries, comments, likes, and users tracking the bounty), and bounty type.
 Civitai supports seven bounty types reflecting the form of the requested output: \textit{models} (fully trained generative models), \textit{LoRAs} (Low-Rank Adaptations, fine-tuned versions of existing models that extend their capabilities), \textit{images} and \textit{videos} (generated media), \textit{datasets} (collections of training data), \textit{embeddings} (numerical representations for downstream use), and an \textit{other} category.
 We also record data related to all example images, which are uploaded by the supporter to illustrate how they envision the request.
 For each example image, we collect its URL and any platform-provided explicitness label.